Pykatone/tika/README.md

 - **Documentation:** Improve the project's documentation, including guides, tutorials, and examples.
 - **Testing:** Help identify and fix bugs, and improve test coverage.
 - **Feedback:** Provide feedback on the language design, features, and tools.
-- **Feature Requests:** Suggest new features or enhancements that could make Tika even better.

 Before making any contributions, please read our [Contribution Guidelines](CONTRIBUTING.md) for more information.